Choanal atresia is a narrowing or blockage of the nasal airway by tissue. It is a congenital condition, meaning it is present at birth.

 The cause of choanal atresia is unknown.
 It is thought to occur when the thin tissue separating the nose and mouth area during fetal development remains after birth.

-The condition is the most common nasal abnormality in newborn infants, affecting about 1 in 7,000 live births.
+The condition is the most common nasal abnormality in newborn infants.
 Females get this condition about twice as often as males.
 More than half of affected infants also have other congenital problems.

-Choanal atresia is generally diagnosed shortly after birth while the infant is still in the hospital.
+Choanal atresia is most often diagnosed shortly after birth while the infant is still in the hospital.

 Newborns generally prefer to breathe through their nose.
-Typically, infants only mouth breathe when they cry.
+Typically, infants only breathe through their mouths when they cry.
 Babies with choanal atresia have difficulty breathing unless they are crying.

 Exams and Tests

-A physical examination may show an obstruction of the nose.
+A physical exam may show an obstruction of the nose.

 Tests that may be done include: